-One of the most requested aspects of digital marketing that our business development team is asked about is search engine optimization, or SEO.
-Executives and marketing managers alike know this is an aspect of their business they can’t afford to ignore.
-But, few know how to address SEO or do it well.
+Executives and marketing managers alike understand that search engine optimization—which we’ll be calling SEO for the remainder of this blog—is an aspect of their business they can’t afford to ignore.
+Digital proficiency is more important than ever before for businesses, and optimizing your website is a critical step in the process of building a strong online presence.
+But few know how to address SEO or do it well.
 Just what goes into those quirky algorithms Google uses to judge the quality of your website?

 Some think it’s magic.
 It’s really an expert science.

-The first step Element Three takes to increase organic search traffic is executing an SEO Audit.
-A deep dive into several aspects of your website and digital marketing efforts to see how how your website is performing.
-An important facet of this audit is the inclusion of competitors, whom should also be reviewed extensively to see how they are performing in their online presence.
+The first step to increasing organic search traffic is executing an SEO audit.
+It’s a deep dive into several aspects of your website and digital marketing efforts to see how your website is performing.
+An important facet of this audit is the inclusion of competitors, who should be reviewed extensively to see how they are performing in their online presence.
 Comparisons are made between their websites and yours.
-Strengths, weaknesses and gaps are identified.
-Then, a report is generated that dictates an SEO strategy for your future website success.
+Strengths, weaknesses, and gaps are identified.
+Then a report is generated that dictates an SEO strategy for your website’s future success.

-SEO is a long-term, high stakes process where improvements can often be incremental, although there are instances where results appear sooner than six months.
+SEO is a long-term, high-stakes process where improvements can often be incremental, although there are instances where results appear sooner than six months.
 Does this mean you should ignore it and focus on other aspects of your digital marketing?
 No!
 Everything you ignore in this space (especially in your website) has greater implication than just organic search traffic.
-The less you’re found, the more your bottom line is unaffected.
-The longer these factors are ignored – the more research is needed to uncover what needs improved and the longer it takes to fix all the elements.
+The less you’re found, the harder it is for your business to grow and succeed.
+And the longer these factors are ignored, the more research is needed to uncover what needs to be improved and the longer it takes to fix all the elements.

 For this reason, some marketers think of SEO as more magic than science.
 It’s that thing that digital marketing teams do that no one understands.
-Just what the heck are we doing with our faces buried in computer monitors, scanning spreadsheets and sucking down coffee?
-Like any kind of real “magic,” it really does break into science – and like any scientist, we have tools, processes, and the right ingredients to make up that special something that you can’t explain.
+But like any kind of real “magic,” it really does break into science—and like any scientist, we have tools, processes, and the right ingredients to make up that special something that you can’t explain.

-A true deep-dive SEO Audit looks at several factors:
+A true deep-dive SEO audit examines several factors:

 - Keywords (density, branded vs. non-branded terms, competitor comparisons, what’s missing)